p4sstime/p4sstime/README.md

 - All ball spawners need to have a classname of info_passtime_ball_spawn and an output named OnSpawnBall.

 When in doubt, mirror arena2's names and outputs, as they are the standard I'll be using.

-## Recommended Plugins

-[JumpQOL](https://github.com/chrb22/jumpqol/) - Fixes a lot of issues with blastjumping mechanics in TF2

 ## Credits